 You’re being tracked online.
 The sites you visit, the products you purchase, even the location of your computer.
 It’s often a way for marketers to learn what products you like so they can better target their messaging.
 But sometimes it can pose a risk of identity theft.

 Advertisers want to know who you are and what you do.
 They do this using an internet or browser “cookie.”
 When you visit a website, you get a cookie.

 An Internet cookie is a unique ID that is part of your browser history.
-It stays with you as you jump from page to page within a site, and from site to site across the Internet.
-Over time, these cookies create a data cache that’s extremely valuable to advertisers who are trying to learn your interests and habits.
+It stays with you as you jump from page to page within a site, and from site to site across the internet.
+Over time, these cookies create a data cache that’s valuable to advertisers who are trying to learn your interests and habits.

-Some view this as an invasion of privacy.
-Others see it as a great way get advertising that’s relevant to their interests.
+Some people view such tracking as an invasion of privacy.
+Other people see it as a great way get advertising that’s relevant to their interests.

-You’re hunting for a great deal and being hunted at the same time.
+You may be hunting for a great deal and being hunted at the same time.

-Protect yourself against identity thieves.
+Protect yourself against identity thieves

 Another option is to opt out of advertising.
-While all organizations give you the choice to opt out of their email advertising, not all let you opt out of their cookie tracking.
+While all organizations give you the choice to opt out of their email advertising, not all of them let you opt out of their cookie tracking.
 Online businesses and advertising organizations are now using sites such as www.aboutads.info to give you the choice of opting out of cookie tracking.

 Cookies can be effective for advertisers and convenient for customers.
 But be wary of emails or websites that appear to come from legitimate sources but request personal information.

 Editor’s note: This content was lightly edited and updated on March 30, 2018.